Olusoga/event_registration_and_ticketing_solution/README.md

 - **Concurrency Handling**: I’ve utilized optimistic locking and NestJS transactions to handle potential race conditions effectively.
 This ensures our ticket booking process is both reliable and efficient.
 - **Data Management**: TypeORM has been my go-to for managing database interactions and schema migrations—making our lives easier when evolving the data model.
-- **API Documentation**: Swagger is integrated to provide real-time documentation, making it easier for developers (and future me!) to understand how to interact with the API.
+- **API Documentation**: Swagger is integrated to provide real-time documentation, making it easier for developers  to understand how to interact with the API.
 - **Rate Limiting**: I’ve added a layer of protection against potential abuse by implementing rate limiting with the `rate-limiter-flexible` library.

 ## Testing

 Testing is at the heart of this project.
 Here’s how it’s structured:

-- **Unit Tests**: Every core functionality has been meticulously tested.
+- **Unit Tests**: I've thoroughly tested every core feature, covering both positive and negative scenarios to ensure the system handles all situations smoothly and reliably..
-- **Integration Tests**: Comprehensive coverage for all API endpoints—aiming for at least 80% coverage overall.
+- **Integration Tests**: I ensure thorough testing of all API endpoints, with a goal of achieving at least 80% overall coverage to guarantee reliability and robustness throughout the system.
 - **Run Tests**:
   ```bash
   npm run test